-I am currently having problems with identifying the project root in one of my PHP projects.
+I currently have problems with identifying the project root in a PHP project.
 The separate ways to do so are easy enough, but have problems combining them.

 The problem applies to PHP, but the discussion is general and applies to the same situation in other languages and environments as well.

 I will use my PHP-based application framework, Wigbi, as a contextual example, so that we have some real-life situations to consider.

 Since Wigbi includes many classes and may be used anywhere in the project folder

 hierarchy, identifying the project root is a major issue.
 Wigbi provides two ways

 I will soon explain why we need two properties for this, but before I do, I just want to discuss absolute and relative paths, which may seem like the way to go at first, but are not good alternatives.